TypeRocket/docs/v5/wordpress-hooks.md

 });
 ```

+You can also use `typerocket_before_load` if you want to run code before the TypeRocket system is loaded.

 *Note: If you are creating plugins that interact with TypeRocket you will want to install TypeRocket as an MU plugin.*

 ## Models